 Sure enough, I saw the official post soon after: red roses, a ring, a caption.
 It was official.

-I’m a drama queen (this shouldn’t come as a surprise since I write about my vagina and deeply personal issues for a living), so I secretly relished texting all my friends, lamenting that Charlie was engaged after only breaking up with me last month.
+I’m a drama queen (this shouldn’t come as a surprise since I write about deeply personal issues for a living), so I secretly relished texting all my friends, lamenting that Charlie was engaged after only breaking up with me last month.
 I enjoyed performing my sadness and having everyone tell me how much better I was than her.

 2. You'll discover you're pettier than you think.